Ekitji/siem/README.md

 ### Other related to Windows Privilege Escalation.
 https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Windows%20-%20Privilege%20Escalation.md

 https://sushant747.gitbooks.io/total-oscp-guide/content/privilege_escalation_windows.html

 https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/

 * weak passwords in command_line - that are not following best practices / policies
-* weak password in registry  - that are not following best practices / policies
+* weak passwords in registry  - that are not following best practices / policies
 * AlwaysInstallElevated in Registry
 * Windows Privileges - Look at 4672 (logon with special privileges) And 4704/4705 (assignment/removal of rights)
 * etc..